Acupuncture for Sciatica

 Targeted Treatment for Sciatic Nerve Pain

-Sciatica causes pain that travels from the lower back into the buttock and down the leg.
+Sciatica causes pain that travels from the lower back into the hip and down the leg.
 It can feel sharp, burning, electric, or deeply aching.
 Some people experience numbness, tingling, or weakness in the leg or foot.

 What Is Sciatica?